molily/testing-angular/testing-components-with-spectator.md

 We cannot call `expect(photoList).not.toBe(null)` and continue with `expect(photoList.title).toBe('')`.
 The first expectation throws an error in the `null` case, but TypeScript does not know this.
 TypeScript still assumes the type `PhotoListComponent | null`, so it would complain about `photoList.title`.

 This is why we manually throw an error when `photoList` is `null`.
-TypeScript infers that in the rest of the spec, the type must be `PhotoListComponent`.
+TypeScript infers that the type must be `PhotoListComponent` in the rest of the spec.

 In contrast, our `findComponent` helper function throws an exception directly if no match was found, failing the test early.
 To verify that a child Component is absent, we had to expect this exception: